pulibrary/pulibrary.github.io/_posts/2019-04-16-preservation.md

 and pretend we're using a file system that can handle an infinite number of resources in the same directory.

+Also, directories in OCFL aren't really considered to be "directories," as the specification is meant to work on any platform.
+As such, files just happen to have slashes in their name.
+It's expected and normal that if there's an empty directory an OCFL client will ignore it or even get rid of it, which simplifies required cleanup.

 1. Create a base directory named `<book-id>`
 1. Create a file named `0=ocfl_object_1.0` with the appropriate contents.
 1. Create a v1 directory